sysdiglabs/promcat-resources/resources/aws-elb/INSTALL.md

 # Setting up permissions in the AWS account
-## Creating an AWS IAM Policy
+## Creating an AWS IAM policy
 The exporter needs permissions to access the resources from the AWS account.

-First, create an AWS IAM policy on your AWS infrastructure allowing read CloudWatch metrics and get resources by tags.
+First, create an AWS IAM policy on your AWS infrastructure allowing to read CloudWatch metrics and get resources by tags.
-Here is a AWS IAM configuration example:
+An example AWS IAM configuration is given below:

 ```json
 {